 A harness enables the leash to attach to a clip on your dog’s chest instead of to the collar around his neck and will help prevent pulling.
 Use it in combination with your dog’s traditional collar so that he is always wearing his identification when you’re outside.

 Step 2: Don’t reinforce bad behavior.

 Although it can be tempting, don’t yell at your dog or yank on the leash to punish him when he begins to pull.
+This kind of reaction may actually reinforce the behavior.
 Instead, the next time he begins to pull, stand still for a few minutes.
 Don’t resume walking until he comes back toward you and puts some slack on the leash.

 Step 3: Be unpredictable.